NielsBeeker/rbac_gns3/README.md

     create unit tests for all endpoint

-    add more check on accessing on a list's index
+    add more check when accessing on a list's index

 #Working: